Somebody8pie/SRC_CODE/GUIDEV/TAURI/tutorial/README.md

-# Tauri + Preact
+# Tauri + React

-This template should help get you started developing with Tauri and Preact in Vite.
+This template should help get you started developing with Tauri and React in Vite.

 ## Recommended IDE Setup